 Setting Up Electronic Refunds

-- Provide accurate banking information on your tax return
+- Provide accurate banking information (routing and account numbers) on your tax return

 - Choose direct deposit for fastest processing